insysbio/SbmlViewer/index.md

 **SbmlViewer** is helpful when:

-* You need to share your model in human readable and compact format with someone.
+* You need to share your model in human readable and compact format.
 * You cannot install you favorite tool to read and check some SBML file right now.
 * Your software cannot read some specific SBML versions or elements like <code>event</code>, <code>constraint</code> or <code>functionDefinition</code> etc. but the file includes them.
 * Your have some errors when importing SBML and are trying to check the model code.